-Brooklyn had four of the month’s 10 largest projects, followed by the Bronx with three, Manhattan with two and Queens with one.
-When it comes to the number of proposed units, however, Manhattan led the pack, thanks to a giant project in Lower Manhattan.
+Brooklyn is the site of four of the month’s 10 largest projects; three in the Bronx, two in Manhattan, and one in Queens.
+But when it comes to the total number of proposed units, Manhattan leads among the others and it is all because of one giant project in Lower Manhattan.

 4. 737 Fourth Avenue, Brooklyn

-BEB Capital, a Long Island-based real estate development and investment firm, filed plans to construct a 14-story mixed-use building in Sunset Park.
-The proposed 188,000-square-foot building, a collaboration with Totem that was opposed by some activists, would consist of 185 residential units, along with 5,400 square feet of commercial space and 750 square feet of community space.
-BEB Capital acquired the property in 2018 for $7.15 million.
-Dencityworks Architecture is listed as the architect of record.
+The Long Island-based real estate development and investment company named BEB Capital has plans to construct a 14-story mixed-use structure in Sunset Park.
+Some activists objected to the proposed structure, which would have 185 residential units, 5,400 square feet of commercial space, and 750 square feet of community space.
+It was a partnership with Totem.
+BEB Capital purchased the property in 2018 for $7.15 million.